gene-git/Arch-mkpkg/README.md

 things compile and work properly with the new build tools but can also be key to reducing the attack surface.
 One recent little example, not to pick on cargo, is [CVE-2022-36113](https://nvd.nist.gov/vuln/detail/CVE-2022-36113).
-Of course this would require upstream being problematic but still a conceivable danger.
+Of course this would require a case where cargo is actually downloading something which should never be permitted; still, it's a conceivable danger.

 While static linked libraries surely don't demand a rebuild to function, obviously, because the older library is part of the binary itself, it's still a good idea to rebuild it.